Protein Prices in Canada 2026: Why They Keep Getting Worse

 A heavily processed or seasoned product may still be useful in some households, but it should not always be treated as the same value as a simpler protein source.

-In many cases, raw or less processed cuts give shoppers a clearer sense of what they are actually paying f
+In many cases, raw or less processed cuts give shoppers a clearer sense of what they are actually paying for.

 Government Benefits Still Matter at the Grocery Level